obiba/amber-collect/README.md

 ### Customize the configuration

-* Modify the `settings.json` file for theming and overriding translations.
+* Modify the `settings.json` file for theming, configure build and overriding translations.
 * Override the `src/components/Banner.vue` file to apply your own banner in front pages (login and forgot password pages).
 * Override the `src/css/custom.scss` file to apply your own stylesheet rules.